FoundationDB/fdb-kubernetes-operator/docs/manual/debugging.md

 found issues for cluster example-cluster.
 Please check them
 ```

-The plugin can also resolve these issues automatically:
+The plugin can also resolve most of these issues automatically:

 ```
 $ kubectl fdb analyze example-cluster --auto-fix